calpaterson/csvbase/README.md

 2. ???
 3. Profit

-## See an example
+## For example

-My current demo is [meripaterson/stock-exchanges](https://csvbase.com/meripaterson/stock-exchanges), which is a list of the world's stock exchanges.
+The current demo is [meripaterson/stock-exchanges](https://csvbase.com/meripaterson/stock-exchanges), which is an up-to-date list of the world's stock exchanges.

-If you want to load this dataset into pandas, for example, you would run:
+If you wanted to load that dataset into [pandas](https://github.com/pandas-dev/pandas), for example, you would run:

 ```python
 >>> import pandas